engineerscraft/hrms/README.md

 1. Open the command terminal, go to the folder huac\trunk\hua-gui\src\main\gui and run the command `npm start`
 2. Open another terminal, go to the folder huac\trunk\hua-server and run the command `mvn spring-boot:run`
 3. Open a web browser and go to the URL http://localhost:4200 and login using the credentials TEST03/TEST03

+# Generate REST API documentation
+1. Go to location hua-server
+2. Run the command `mvn -P doc install`
+3. The document will ge generated at docs\api
+4. The document will be available at http://techsnippet.online/hrms/api/

+# Generate DB structure documentation
+1. Go to location hua-server
+2. Run the command `mvn -P doc site`
+3. The document will ge generated at docs\database\schemaspy
+4. The document will be available at http://techsnippet.online/hrms/database/schemaspy/